Cajun Brown Sugar Salmon ~ sweet and spicy glazed salmon, so easy and on the table in 20 minutes!

 I’m a big fan of just baking salmon simply with a couple of additional ingredients.
 Like brown sugar mixed with Dijon mustard and spread on the salmon.
 Or maple syrup and whole grain mustard.
 See where I’m going with this?
-You can find those salmon recipes here.
+Check this easy recipe for Roasted Salmon Glazed Two Ways.

-Lately though, I keep turning to this Cajun brown sugar glazed salmon.
+Lately though, I keep turning to this Cajun glazed salmon.
 I love Cajun spices and mixed with brown sugar it’s just the perfect sweet-spicy combination.

 A note about Cajun seasoning ~ I use an unsalted blend from my grocer and that makes a big difference in how much salt to add to dishes.
 If your brand has salt, keep that in mind so your fish isn’t too salty.
 Or you can easily make your own Cajun/Creole spice blend, like this one from Immaculate Bites.